braze-inc/braze-docs/_docs/_help/accessibility.md

 - High-quality foreground audio that is clearly distinguishable from any background noise

 {% alert note %}
-- 1 in 8 people in the United States (13%, or 30 million) aged 12 years or older has hearing loss in both ears, based on standard hearing examinations
+- One in eight people in the United States (13%, or 30 million) aged 12 years or older has hearing loss in both ears, based on standard hearing examinations
 - Approximately 15% of American adults (37.5 million) aged 18 and over report some trouble hearing (see [NIH](https://www.nidcd.nih.gov/health/statistics/quick-statistics-hearing))
 {% endalert %}